titom73/ansible-junos-ztp/README.md

 ansible_sudo_pass=<password to execute sudo>
 ```

 Then, as DHCP server will push information on a per host basis, we have to define `mac_address` for each host managed by ZTP.
+Software package is also required to fullfil dhcpd configuration.
 So you have to add the following variable for your junos devices:

 ```
 [srx]
 srx-01       junos_host=0.0.0.0    mac_address=ff:aa:bb:cc:dd:ee
 srx-02       junos_host=0.0.0.0    mac_address=aa:bb:cc:dd:ee:ff

+[srx:vars]
+junos_software = "junos-srxsme-15.1X49-D50.3-domestic.tgz"
 ```

 # 6. Variables